cc2022-community/notes/docs/javascript-notes.md

 [Arrays on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)

-Arrays can be thought of as lists in JavaScript.
-An array can hold multiple values, even if they are not the same data type (string, integer, boolean, etc.) within that array.
+Arrays can be thought of as lists in JavaScript; an array can hold multiple values, even if they are not the same data type (string, integer, boolean, etc.) within that array.

 ```js
 const sandwich = ["peanut butter", "jelly", "bread", 2, false];